Signed Into Law

 Which agencies enforce SB1021?

-SB1021 is enforced by Texas Department of State Health Services (DSHS), Texas Department of Criminal Justice (TDCJ) and Criminal Courts.
+SB1021 is enforced by Criminal Courts, Texas Department of Criminal Justice (TDCJ) and Texas Department of State Health Services (DSHS).

 Q

-The compliance urgency for SB1021 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1021 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q